Otavio-Cipriano/Otavio-Cipriano/README.md

 - **Living in:** Suzano, Brasil
 - **Stack:** Nodejs - React or Angular - MongoDB or Firebase - SQL - NOSQL
 - **University:** Technologist Degree in IT Management.

-## Some Curiosities

-- I am a real fan of electronic RPGs, especially the Dragon Quest franchise.
-- I did 5 year of Judo when i was a kid.